View Paul Keating's Obituary on NorthJersey.com and share memories

 |

-New Hampton, NY - Paul Francis Keating, the son of the late Charles and Loretta Campbell-Keating was born on August 30, 1932 in Dumont, New Jersey, where he grew up and attended Dumont High School.
-Paul was a long time resident of Hillsdale, NJ and later New Hampton, NY.
+Paul Francis Keating, the son of the late Charles and Loretta Campbell-Keating was born on August 30, 1932 in Dumont, New Jersey.

 He was predeceased by his brothers, Jack and Charles Keating, his sister Loretta Keating-Jordan and his loving grandson, Gregory Paul Eckel.